ibexa/documentation-user/docs/faq.md

 **What is the difference between saving and publishing content?**

-The **Save** function allows you to save the current working copy as a draft to potentially reuse it later.
+The **Save** function, **X** icon in the upper left corner and browser’s **back button** allow you to save the current working copy as a draft to potentially reuse it later.
 The new version will not be published and, consequently, not visible as published content on the website or through the API.

 The **Publish** function allows you to publish the final version of the content object.
 As a result, the working copy turns into the published version that is visible on the website and available through the API as a publish content.